 - evidence of contributions to the development of talent; and

-- potential to make future contributions.
+- potential of the applicant / project director and any co-applicants to make future contributions.

 Reviewers assign a score for each of the three criteria (challenge, feasibility, capability), based on the following scoring table.
 The appropriate weighting is then applied to arrive at a final score.

 Applications must receive a score of 3.0 or higher for each of the three criteria in order to be recommended for funding.

 ||Very good - excellent

 ||Good - very good

 Communication of results

 Research offices will be informed of the competition results pertaining to their applicants by way of SSHRC’s secure site.
 Applicants from not for profit organizations will be informed of the competition results by email.

 All applicants and grant holders must comply with the Regulations Governing Grant Applications and with the regulations set out in the Tri-Agency Financial Administration Guide.